 And remember: these categories are fluid.
 High-intent keywords should be your top performers, but in some instances that isn’t the case.
 I’ve seen accounts where a competitor’s brand name had better conversion volume and CPA than any other keyword bid on.
 Every niche, every account, is different.
 When in doubt, pay close attention to the wealth of data available to you and adjust accordingly.

-Search is the backbone of most AdWords accounts, but the platform gives advertisers a few other options, too: display and remarketing (usually through display, though remarketing on search can also be effective).
+Search is the backbone of most Google Ads accounts, but the platform gives advertisers a few other options, too: display and remarketing (usually through display, though remarketing on search can also be effective).
 Of course, there’s also shopping, but that’s a post unto itself.

 Depending on your vertical, these alternatives can complement or completely replace traditional search advertising.
-Either way, they can drastically impact the way you spend money on AdWords.
+Either way, they can drastically impact the way you spend money on Google Ads.
 Let’s take a closer look.